|

 Then everything stoppedeven the elf stopped struggling

-Eowyn, dressed in a gown of the purest white silk and looking
+and stared, for Eowyn, dressed in a gown of the purest white silk

-like a spirit in human form, was standing before them.
-"Legolas?"
+and looking like a spirit in human form, was standing before them.

-she said, and she stretched out her hand towards his face.
-And
+"Legolas?" she said, and stretched out her hand towards

-the elf leaned towards her and pressed his cheek into the palm
+The elf leaned towards her, pressing his cheek into the palm

 of her hand.